U.N. chief says crises show need for interfaith amity

 Abdullah al-Turki, head of the World Muslim League that has spread Saudi Arabia's strict Wahhabi school of Islam around the world for decades, used the opening ceremony to revive an issue other Muslim groups had quietly abandoned as unattainable.

-"We hope this centre will support the international effort to issue an international law criminalising the abuse of religions and God's prophets," he said.
+"We hope this centre will support the international effort to issue an international law criminalizing the abuse of religions and God's prophets," he said.

 The Organisation of Islamic Cooperation (OIC) admitted in September it could not win United Nations support to outlaw blasphemy despite years of effort and said it would no longer try.
 Western states oppose a ban as a violation of free speech.